wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-web-troubleshoot-performance-degradation.md

 [Azure Web Apps](/home/features/web-site/) gives you various options at each step.

-<a name="observe"></a>
-### 1. Observe and monitor application behavior
+###<a name="observe"></a> 1.
+Observe and monitor application behavior

 #### Monitor your web app

 This page let you find out if your application is having any issues.
-In Azure Management Portal, click **Monitor** of your web app.
+In Azure Classic Management Portal, click **Monitor** of your web app.

 Some of the metrics that you might want to monitor for your web app are